hyosung11/Launch-School/Courses/journal.md

 13:14 In the middle of PEDAC study session.
 It's fun.
 How is Laurent?

 14:19 After a lunch break going to play ping pong with Louis.
 Bye!

+16:22 Back and ready to read before checking email and making dinner.

+16:34 Finished chapter 9 of *A Mind for Numbers*.